liplum/CyberIO/CONTRIBUTING.md

 1. main: It's the mian project of Cyber IO.
 Everything in this project is included in the mod.
 2. annotations: It contains many annotations Cyber IO used.
 And it's used to generate codes while compiling.
 3. processor: It contains some annotation processors.
-4. app: It's used to start and debug game in IDE.
-5. bundle: no use yet
-6. story: no use yet

-Cyber IO uses Gradle Kts as DSL of build scripts.
+Cyber IO uses Gradle Kotlin DSL to build scripts.

 ### Conventions